yonaskolb/Stylist/README.md

 Styles will be applied in order of specificity, so the more specific a style is (more selectors), the later it will be applied.

-### Included Styles
+### Style references

-Each style may also have a `styles` array that is an array of other inherited styles, who's properties will also be applied.
+Each style may also have a `styles` array that is an array of other inherited styles, who's properties will also be applied without overwriting anything.

 ```yml
 styles: